Into the Troll Realms: Reception

 Philip A. Murphy reviewed Troll Realms for Games International magazine, and gave it 3 stars out of 5, and stated that "Troll Realms is, in truth, an exact uplift of Book 3: Into Uzdom from Chaosium's original TrollPak (minus the 22 pages on the Sezdorf Clan).
 If you already possess that boxed set then there's nothing here for you; if not, it's an essential buy."

 In the August 1989 edition of Dragon (#148), Jim Bambra complimented the authors for breaking away from their usual combat-oriented material, noting "By describing trolls in their natural habitat and by allowing PCs to interact with them through role-playing, rather than through violence, Into the Troll Realms clearly shows how trolls can be used as colorful and interesting non-player characters."
-Although Bambra thought that all of "the adventures are of a uniformly high quality and emphasize role-plyaing over combat", he especially liked the third scenario, "Flying Trollkin", calling the encounter "excellent, it builds steadily in atmosphere and gives us neat and evocative images of how trollkin think and act.
+Although Bambra thought that all of "the adventures are of a uniformly high quality and emphasize role-playing over combat", he especially liked the third scenario, "Flying Trollkin", calling the encounter "excellent, it builds steadily in atmosphere and gives us neat and evocative images of how trollkin think and act.
 Surprisingly, this is achieved in less than one page of text."
 He concluded with a strong recommendation, saying, "Grab a copy for inspiration and to enjoy some excellent monster-oriented encounters."